 Rule No. 9: We correct all mistakes, unless they’re important.

 Rule No. 10: Just because you couldn’t find the story on the home page at the moment you decided to check the news doesn’t mean we didn’t cover it.

 Rule No. 11: One occurrence is interesting; two are an oddity; three are a front-page trend.

 Rule No. 12: We used to write in a dry, uptight style because we hoped The New York Times would hire us.
 Now we

-right write in a dry, uptight style because we hope the Huffington Post will think it’s important and link to us.
+right write in a dry, uptight style because we hope BuzzFeed will think it’s worth repurposing and link to us.
 (Thanks to Daniel Victor for spotting the typo.)

 Rule No. 13: We insist that there are always two sides to every story, even when there aren’t.
 We would totally write “But Mr. Hitler insisted …” with a straight face.

 Rule No. 14: We always treat our sources with respect, unless they’re Southern, in which case their tobacco and beer choices must be noted and their quotations must be rendered in a colorful way.
 This is because we believe Southerners are the only Americans who smoke, drink, and drop the final g when talkin’.